Respiratory Infections: Why Do They Happen More Often in Winter?

 Clostridium botulinum is an anaerobic Gram-positive bacillus that produces one of the most potent known neurotoxins, which can cause muscle paralysis and death if ingested.
 Therefore, proper canning precautions must be taken to prevent contamination and subsequent illness when prepping food for a long winter (or quarantine).

 The cause of such destruction onboard the trade ship was an infestation of rats, which carried fleas harboring the Yersinia pestis bacteria.
 These fleas found new hosts in their European and American destinations, ultimately infecting new rats.
 The rat population may have exploded, in part, due to increased biomass resulting from increased precipitation during the Little Ice Age.
 At the same time, the cool and humid conditions created by the Little Ice Ace may have supported flea survival and breeding.
-Combined with poor sanitary conditions and crowding, the plague killed over 20 million people in Europe by the end of the epidemic.
+Combined with poor sanitary conditions and crowding, the plague killed more than 20 million people in Europe by the end of the epidemic.

 While the incidence of plague did not seem to increase during the winter months, the Little Ice Age serves as a great example of how cooler temperatures and climate change can significantly impact agriculture and cultural practices, which in turn may introduce pathogens into populations that have not previously experienced their wrath.